Skchouhan753/Fluid-AI/README.md

 ## Features
 List out the key features of your application.

-- Feature 1
+- user authentication 1
-- Feature 2
+- manage task (CRUD)  2
-- Feature 3

 ## design decisions or assumptions
 List your design desissions & assumptions